 What is the difference between IPv4 and IPv6?

-Which is faster: working or playing video games?
-Learn the key distinctions between IPv4 vs IPv6 by reading this article.
+Which is faster: for working or for playing video games?

 Before delving into the particulars of each internet protocol, it’s helpful to acquire an overview of their key distinctions.